Oreire/K8S-Project/README.md

 # K8S-Project undertaken at TechBleat

+Overview:
+Implemented an automated provisioning and deployment pipeline for Kubernetes infrastructure on AWS Elastic Kubernetes Service (EKS) using Terraform and GitHub Actions.
+The project followed DevOps best practices by integrating Infrastructure as Code (IaC), CI/CD automation, and monitoring to deliver a scalable, resilient, and production‑ready environment.
+Terraform scripts provisioned clusters and associated resources, while GitHub Actions orchestrated CI/CD workflows for seamless application deployment.
+Integrated monitoring solutions ensured observability, performance tracking, and fault tolerance.
+This structured approach reduced manual intervention, improved deployment consistency, and reinforced governance for cloud‑native workloads.

 # Project Summary:

 This project is a hands-on implementation of the automation of the provisioning and deployment of a Kubernetes cluster and its associated resources using  **Terraform**, **GitHub Actions**, and **AWS EKS**.
 A structured approach was utilized for the infrastructure provisioning and services deployment in line with DevOps best practices.